-(d) Corridor Growth Area
+(d) Corridor Growth Areas

-The Corridor Growth Area is intended to provide infill development opportunities along the city's major corridors and Bus Rapid Transit (BRT) routes in order to achieve infill development targets outlined in the Growth Plan to Half a Million.
-The Corridor Growth Area is a highpriority location for a mix of medium density residential, commercial, and institutional uses and activities designed to support an attractive, high-frequency transit service.
-Within this area, development should incorporate transit-oriented development principles, be oriented toward the street, and be at a pedestrian scale, with active building frontages.
-The Corridor Growth Area will have higher densities at specific nodes focussed around key transit locations, and support a pedestrian-oriented urban form.
+Corridor Growth Areas are intended to provide infill development opportunities along the city's major corridors and Bus Rapid Transit (BRT) routes in order to achieve infill development targets outlined in the Growth Plan to Half a Million.
+Corridor Growth Areas are high-priority locations for a mix of medium density residential, commercial, and institutional uses and activities designed to support an attractive, high-frequency transit service.
+Within these areas, development should incorporate Transit Oriented Development principles, be oriented toward the street, and be at a pedestrian scale, with active building frontages.
+Corridor Growth Areas will have higher densities at specific nodes focussed around key transit locations, and support a pedestrian-oriented urban form.
 All local contexts are not the same, and varying scales of development opportunity, mix of uses, and levels of transit service will be needed to achieve city-wide objectives in a manner sensitive to the surrounding local neighbourhood(s).
 Proposals for mixed use, transit-oriented development along the entire length of the high-frequency transit corridor are encouraged.